Minto, Rachel ![]() ![]() |

 Abstract

-In recent years, theoretical models which seek to capture the dynamics of European integration and Europeanisation have turned their attention to new processes of disintegration, and de-Europeanisation, presenting new understandings of where politics, policy-makers and public opinion have moved to roll back integration.
-In this article looking at the process of de-Europeanisation in Scotland and Wales since 2016, we take forward this scholarship by providing a nuanced assessment of the multi-level effects of these processes and their implications.
-We find that despite ambitions to retain agency over the speed and direction of de-Europeanisation in Scotland and Wales, their resistance to the overall UK-led direction of travel has thus far produced few results, due to the continued constitutional dominance of the UK government.
-We argue that this expands on current understanding of de-Europeanisation in practice as we draw attention to the prevalence of “forced de-Europeanisation” in this case which has prevented these devolved governments of the UK from substantiating their particular re-engagement preferences.
-Consequently, the extent of differentiation in the processes of de-Europeanisation across the territories of the UK since Brexit has been limited, contrasting sharply with the differentiated model of Europeanisation which existed during British EU membership
+In recent years, theoretical models which seek to capture the dynamics of European integration and Europeanisation have turned their attention to new processes of disintegration and de-Europeanisation, presenting new understandings of where politics, policy-makers and public opinion have moved to roll back integration.
+In this article, looking at the process of de-Europeanisation in Scotland and Wales since 2016, we take forward this scholarship by providing a nuanced assessment of the multilevel effects of these processes and their implications.
+We find that despite their governments' ambitions to retain agency over the speed and direction of de-Europeanisation in Scotland and Wales, their resistance to the overall UK-led direction of travel has thus far produced few results due to the continued constitutional dominance of the UK Government.
+We argue that this expands current understandings of de-Europeanisation in practice as we draw attention to the prevalence of ‘forced de-Europeanisation’, which has prevented these devolved governments of the UK from substantiating their particular re-engagement preferences.
+Consequently, the extent of differentiation in the processes of de-Europeanisation across the territories of the United Kingdom because of Brexit has been limited, contrasting sharply with the differentiated model of Europeanisation, which existed during British EU membership.

 Item Type: | Article |